dsg-innosource/foreflow-docs/connections-overview.md

 ## Introduction

-Foreflow allows users to configure connections to other databases, and services.
+Foreflow allows users to configure connections to other databases and services.
 An internal foreflow database connection is already configured and available for use.

 <a name="connection-types"></a>